Advice Complexity of Treasure Hunt in Geometric Terrains: Regular terrains

 Now the proof of Theorem \ref{positive} is a direct consequence of Lemmas \ref{advice-size} and \ref{cost}.

-We end this section by showing that the size $O(\log (L/\lambda))$ of advice used by Algorithm $THunt$ is optimal for the class of regular terrains.
-In order to prove this, we construct a class of regular terrains with treasure accessibility $\lambda$ for which any treasure hunt algorithm working at cost $O(L)$ must use advice $\Omega(\log (L/\lambda))$, where $L$ is the length of the shortest path in the terrain between the initial position of the agent and the location of the treasure.
+We end this section by showing that the size $O(\log (L/\lambda))$ of advice used by Algorithm $FarTreasure$ is optimal for the class of regular terrains.
+In order to prove this, we construct a class of regular terrains with treasure accessibility $\lambda$ for which any treasure hunt algorithm working at cost $O(L)$ must use advice at least $\frac{1}{2}\log (L/\lambda)$.

 We start the construction by defining the {\em gadget} $G(o)$, for any point $o$ in the plane.
 The gadget consists of 8 squares of side $x=3\lambda/2$, situated as follows (see Fig. \ref{angle}).
 There are four squares $\sigma_N$, $\sigma_E$, $\sigma_S$, $\sigma_W$ whose centers are at distance $\lambda+x/2$ from point $o$, respectively, North, East, South and West from this point.
 The remaining four squares are placed as follows.
 Let $y=(2\lambda-x)/2$.
 The center of $\sigma_{NW}$ is West of the center of $\sigma_N$, at distance $x+y$ from it.
 The center of $\sigma_{NE}$ is East of the center of $\sigma_N$, at distance $x+y$ from it.
 The center of $\sigma_{SE}$ is East of the center of $\sigma_S$, at distance $x+y$ from it.
 The center of $\sigma_{SW}$ is West of the center of $\sigma_S$, at distance $x+y$ from it.
-Notice that the NW corner of $\sigma_{NW}$, the NE corner of $\sigma_{NE}$, the SE corner of $\sigma_{SE}$ and the SW corner of $\sigma_{SW}$ are corners of a square $S(o)$ of side $3x+2y$ which is the convex hull of the eight squares of the gadget.
+Notice that the NW corner of $\sigma_{NW}$, the NE corner of $\sigma_{NE}$, the SE corner of $\sigma_{SE}$ and the SW corner of $\sigma_{SW}$ are corners of a square $S(o)$ of side $3x+2y=5\lambda$ which is the convex hull of the eight squares of the gadget.

 \begin{lemma} An agent located outside of the square $S(o)$ cannot see the point $o$. \end{lemma} \begin{proof} Let $a$ be the point North from $o$ at distance $\lambda$ from it.
 Let $b$ be the SE corner of $\sigma_N$.
 Let $\theta_2$ be the angle $\angle$ $aob$.
 Let $c$ be the SW corner of $\sigma_{NE}$.
 Let $d$ the NW corner of $\sigma_{NE}$.
 Let $\theta_1$ be the angle $\angle$ $cdb$, see Fig. \ref{angle}.
 Due to the symmetries of the gadget $G(o)$, the lemma follows from the inequality $\theta_2>\theta_1$.
 This inequality is proved as follows. $\tan \theta_2=x/(2\lambda)$. $\tan\theta_1=y/x$.
 Hence